Neeha2005/Metrobot/README.md

 - Run `python app.py` locally or deploy it on **Hugging Face**.

 ## Deployment
-- Once deployed on Hugging Face, access the chatbot using the provided link.
+- Once deployed on Hugging Face, access the chatbot using the provided link:
  [🚀 Metro Chatbot Live Demo](https://huggingface.co/spaces/zaneehaafzal/Metro_chatbot)